 Environmental and Chemical Policy

-The M&S approach to chemical management has never stood still and has continually evolved.
+The M&S approach to chemical management has never stood still.
 After extensive consultation with industry experts, in 2011 we updated our standards as the M&S Environmental and Chemical Policy (ECP) to include new modules providing guidance and best practices for our suppliers.
-For the first time, we also included sections on environmental management and minimising water and energy use.
-In 2013 we updated again with new sections on APEOs and tanneries
+For the first time, we also included sections on environmental management and minimizing water and energy use.
+Our ECP is continually evolving and has been updated significantly in 2014.

 Greenpeace Detox 2020 campaign

 In 2012 M&S signed up to Greenpeace’s Detox 2020 campaign and worked with the NGO to develop new chemical commitments that have strengthened our Environmental and Chemical Policy.
 The ultimate aim is to achieve zero discharge of hazardous chemicals from dyehouses that supply M&S by 2020.

 We have launched an MRSL (Manufacturing Restricted Substance List) as part of our Environmental and Chemical Policy and this complements our existing Product RSL.
 The MRSL reinforces the management of chemicals at the input stage of the manufacturing process and all our wet processing facilities are required to be MRSL compliant upon ECP approval/renewal.

 It is the responsibility of our suppliers to ensure they are compliant with both the M&S manufacturing RSL (MRSL) and the product RSL (RSL).
 This is a minimum requirement for overall compliance to the M&S Environmental and Chemical Policy (ECP)

 We have continued our work on the Detox 2020 commitments and remain the only UK retailer to have signed up to the campaign